rkh/hansi/README.md

 ### Generating CSS

-Hansi does not turn ANSI escape codes into HTML for you, this would be outside of the scope for this project.
+Hansi does not turn ANSI escape codes into HTML for you, this would be outside of the scope of this project.
 However, depending on your use case, you might be able to generate semantic HTML yourself from whichever data structure you use.

 In this case, Hansi can generate CSS rules for you.